Skipab2/skipab2.github.io/landing.md

 		<header class="major">
 			<h2>What takes your breath away?</h2>
 		</header>
 		<p>Truth be told, I`m not very talented at things other than using my brain.
 I have a terrible sense of colors, don`t like going out of the house, and have emotions dry as a desert in Africa.
-But these things really freshen me up and sometimes comfort my soul.</p>
+But these things really freshen me up and sometimes comfort my soul.
+Let me introduce my hobbies and interests.</p>
 	</div>
 </section>